Bob Hilton: Wife

 Hilton is married to the former Joni Pennock.
 She was Miss California USA in 1976.
 She has also been a TV talk show host.
-More recently she has written 23 books, many of them novels with explicitly Mormon characters and themes, such as As the Ward Turns.
-She has also worked as a magazine correspondent and writer to the Mormon Tabernacle Choir program Music and the Spoken Word.
-She is also a playwright.
+More recently she has written 23 books, many of them novels.
+She has also worked as a magazine correspondent and writer for the Tabernacle Choir at Temple Square program Music and the Spoken Word.
+She is also an award-winning playwright.